top of page

 To follow your location on your smart phone, click on https://israelhiking.osm.org.il/share/gxJ6NpGHF0.
 Click on the black box with a cross at the top left of the map and it should change color to green.
 It is not necessary to download the free app unless you wish to.

 The tayelet/path you are returning on is part of the Southern Golan Promenade.
-This is a 30 Km-paved promenade along the cliffs of the southern Golan that extends from Mevo Hama Lookout to Natur.
-It passes by a number of popular Golan tourist sites, including Mevo Hama, the Peace Vista, Ein Afiq including the Syrian Officers Quarters visited by Eli Cohen and which is part of the Eli Cohen (car) Trail, above and parallel to Nahal El Al, and finally to Ein Keshatot.
-This website contains a more detailed description of the promenade.
+This is a 30-Km paved promenade along the cliffs of the southern Golan which extends from Mevo Hama Lookout to Natur.
+It passes by a number of popular Golan tourist sites, including Mevo Hama, the Peace Vista, Ein Afiq (including the Syrian Officers Quarters visited by Eli Cohen and which is part of the Eli Cohen car Trail), above Nahal El Al, and finally to Ein Keshatot.
+This website contains a detailed description of the promenade.
 There is a bike repair and bike rental store in Hispin, אופניים ברמה, towards the northern end of the promenade, which is usually open until late.
 Its phone number is 054 246 0496.
-This is the website of the promenade.

 bottom of page